pantrypoints/sp/content/en/material/fallacies/einstein.md

 ---
 title: "The Damage Einstein Has Done"
 description: "The damage that Einstein has done to humanity may be ranked as follows"
+image: /photos/physics/einstein.jpg
-image: /photos/physics/priest.jpg
+# image: /photos/physics/priest.jpg
 date: 2024-12-25
-# weight: 2
-# a: "Einstein"
-# c: "firebrick"
 ---

 The damage that Einstein has done to humanity may be ranked as follows: